 William Wordsworth was born in Cumberland, England in 1770.
 He met with early tragedy in his young life as his mother died when he was only seven years old and he was orphaned at 13.
 Though he did not excel, he would eventually study at and graduate from Cambridge University in 1791.
 Wordsworth fell in love with a young French woman, Annette Vallon while visiting France and she became pregnant.
 The two were separated after England and France declared war in 1793 and Wordsworth began to develop his radical ideology.
 Soon after, Wordsworth became friends with Samuel Taylor Coleridge and the two co-wrote, Lyrical Ballads, which contains some of the most well known poetry from both writers.

 Wordsworth’s radical ideas did not last as he aged and by 1813, reunited with Vallon and their child, he moved to the Lake District.
-He continued to create poetry, although his most productive period had passed, until is death at 80 in April of 1850.
+He continued to create poetry, although his most productive period had passed until his death at 80 in April of 1850.
 He had held the position of England’s poet laureate for the last seven years of his life.